vorghahn/iptv4plex/README.md

 Win/Mac: https://ffmpeg.zeranoe.com/builds/

 There are two versions of the same thing, one in .py and one in .exe (Mac/Linux exeutables to follow).
 The executables are simple compiled versions of the python and have no requirements.
 The python version requires python 3.5.
-There is a pip isntaller for it though to install the requirements "pip install iptv4plex --no-cache-dir"
+There is a pip isntaller for it though to install the requirements "pip install iptv4plex --no-cache-dir" or you may need to use "pip3 install iptv4plex --no-cache-dir"
 The pip installer will place the .py file into your user folder ie 'c:/users/username/iptv4plex/iptv4plex.py'.

 For Linux Python only:
+Do not install if you plan on running as headless
 Run this to install the GUI dependency "sudo apt-get install python3-tk"

 # Operation Instructions: